jithinharidas/Kaggle-Titanic/README.md

 # Titanic: Machine Learning from Disaster

 ### Overview
+This is the legendary Titanic ML competition – the best, first challenge for you to dive into ML competitions and familiarize yourself with how the Kaggle platform works.
+The competition is simple: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
 The data has been split into two groups:
 training set (train.csv)
 test set (test.csv)